 Tsoumpas started every game during his senior season for the Weber State Wildcats and was selected to the 2007 Big Sky Conference Second Team.
 He was a key contributor on a Wildcats offensive line that allowed the fewest quarterback sacks in the conference.
 He helped anchor the right side of the offensive line that helped running back Trevyn Smith lead the BSC in rushing for the second consecutive year.
 Joined Weber State as a true freshman and was part of the starting lineup until sidelined by injury.
 Earned Honourable Mention All-Big Sky Conference honours in 2006.

-Tsoumpas, who resides in Calgary year-round, is the Stampeders’ spokesman for CUPS Health and Education Centres.
-He is the second player selected by the Stamps from Weber State, joining former offensive lineman Bruce Covernton.
+Tsoumpas, who resides in Calgary year-round, was the U of C Dinos' offensive line coach in 2015 and has served as the Stamps' strength and conditioning assistant the past two seasons.
+He was the second player selected by the Stamps from Weber State, joining former offensive lineman Bruce Covernton.
 He was part of three straight city championship teams for Edmonton’s Strathcona Composite high school.